miyodeskun/miyodeskun/README.md

 - 👋 Hi, I’m Amirul Luqman (@miyodeskun)
-- 👀 I’m interested in Java, Python, JavaScript, CSS, HTML
+- 👀 I’m interested in Java, Python, JavaScript, CSS, HTML, PHP
 - 🌱 I’m currently studying in Bachelor of Science (Information Technology) Major in Software Engineering
 - 💞️ I’m looking to collaborate on lots of awesome and fun project.
 - 📫 How to reach me > Email at amirulqmn@gmail.com